percona/percona-xtradb-cluster/doc/source/manual/monitoring.rst

 ========

-Besides standard MySQL alerting, you should use at least the following triggers specific to |PXC|:
+Besides standard MySQL alerting, you should use at least the following triggers specific to Percona XtraDB Cluster:

  * Cluster state of each node